Cyber and Intelligence Policy Center

 Photo by Beth Holliker/U.S. DoD

-The Intelligence Policy Center (IPC) helps clients understand the changing role of intelligence in warfighting and master the rapidly evolving intelligence environment.
+The Cyber and Intelligence Policy Center (CIP) helps clients understand the changing role of intelligence in warfighting and master the rapidly evolving intelligence environment.
 Intelligence today has the ability to create the conditions for preventing, preempting, and deterring adversaries.
-IPC helps its clients assess and identify current and emerging national security threats, improve intelligence integration and dissemination, improve intelligence planning and decisionmaking, and manage the intelligence community workforce.
-IPC's research provides a solid foundation for interpreting foreign political, cultural, and military developments and then swiftly responding to them.
+CIP helps its clients assess and identify current and emerging national security threats, improve intelligence integration and dissemination, improve intelligence planning and decisionmaking, and manage the intelligence community workforce.
+CIP's research provides a solid foundation for interpreting foreign political, cultural, and military developments and then swiftly responding to them.

 Research Focus Areas